 - When items do not apply, write in NA (not applicable)

 - For a summary of visitor information and rules, click here: Visitor Information Summary (DC6-111B)

 - Submit your Visitation Application via one of the following ways:

 - Mail to the Classification Department at the inmate's current location (see the Statewide Facility Directory for address information).
 If the inmate is in the reception process, you cannot apply for visitation.
 You can apply once the inmate gets to his/her permanent facility.

 - Once the application is processed (approximately 30 days), a notice is given to the inmate regarding the decision.
-The inmate will notify you either by phone or correspondence.
+The inmate can notify you either by phone or correspondence.

-Do not call for a visitation appointment.
+- Do not call for a visitation appointment unless the inmate's Visitation Status is "By Appointment - Contact Classification".
 Institutions do not have sufficient staffing to handle heavy call volume.

 What are the visitation days/times?

 Regular visiting is held on Saturdays and Sundays from 9:00 a.m. through 3:00 p.m.
 Eastern Standard Time (8:00 a.m. through 2:00 p.m.
 Central Standard Time).
 Registration begins at 8:15 a.m.
 (7:15 a.m.
 CST) on both days.
 Visitors will not be processed after 2:00 p.m.
 (1:00 p.m.
 CST) unless authorized by the duty warden.
 Visitors will be allowed to park in designated spaces no earlier than 7:30 a.m.
 EST and 6:30 a.m.
 CST on visiting days.

 FDC will be allowing visitation on both Saturday and Sunday, as well as approved holidays.
 Visitors can apply for any, or all, available days.
 Approval is subject to availability of seating.